Bouncing and collapsing universes dual to late-time cosmological models: Einstein frame-Jordan frame correspondence: Effects of linear perturbations

 Let us first consider the background evolution of the Brans-Dicke Jordan frame.
 Starting with the action~\eqref{eq:34} and using the background metric~\eqref{eq:11}, one can obtain the background equations of motion for the Brans-Dicke field and the Jordan frame scale factor as (see~\cref{a1})

-where overdots represent derivatives with respect to the Jordan frame coordinate time $t$, $H = \dot{a}/a$ is Jordan frame Hubble parameter.
+where the overdots represent derivatives with respect to the Jordan frame coordinate time $t$, $H = \dot{a}/a$ is Jordan frame Hubble parameter.
 The Brans-Dicke potential $U(\lambda)$, dual to the concordance potential, is given in~\cref{eq:39}.
-Using this we numerically solve the coupled \cref{eq:73,eq:74} simultaneously to obtained $a(t)$ and $\lb(t)$.
-For this and all following numerical calculations, the origin of Jordan frame coordinate time ($t$) is taken such that it coincides with the Einstein frame coordinate time at the current epoch, i.e., $\te_0=0,\ t(\te=\te_0) = 0,\ \eta(\te=\te_0)=0$.
-The initial conditions are fixed it $t=0$ such that they coincide with the Einstein frame solutions.

-\Cref{fig:9} shows the evolution of the Jordan frame scale factor with respect to the Jordan frame coordinate time $t$.
+Using this, we numerically solve the coupled \cref{eq:85,eq:86} simultaneously to obtained $a(t)$ and $\lb(t)$.
+For this and all following numerical calculations, the origin of the Jordan frame coordinate time ($t$) is taken such that it coincides with the Einstein frame coordinate time at the current epoch, i.e., $\te_0=0,\ t(\te=\te_0) = 0,\ \eta(\te=\te_0)=0$.
+The initial conditions are fixed it $t=0$ such that they coincide with the Einstein frame solutions. \Cref{fig:18} shows the evolution of the Jordan frame scale factor with respect to the Jordan frame coordinate time $t$.
 For the chosen Brans-Dicke theory, $\wbd = - \frac{3}{4} \left( 1 + \Omega_\Lambda \right) $, the Jordan frame bounce occurs at $t=0$, which corresponds to the current epoch in the physical universe.
 The same plot also shows the analytical solution for $a(t)$ obtained using the Einstein frame (from~\cref{eq:41}, using~\cref{eq:14,eq:30}).
 We see that the numerical solution obtained directly in the Jordan frame is in agreement with its counterpart, analytically obtained in the Einstein frame.

 Having obtained the background evolution in the Jordan frame, we now move on to the perturbations.
 For the perturbed Brans-Dicke field

 and the perturbed Jordan frame metric in the Newtonian gauge (written in terms of the coordinate time $t$),